flexatone/present-df-typing/doc/pycon-2025/slides.md

 ---
 layout: quote
 ---
-# Can a generic component define shape or order?
+# Can a generic type define shape or order?